-• Devices should be locked or logged out of when not in use or when a staff user is not at (or within immediate line of sight of) the workstation.

-• Devices on which patron PII is stored or accessed should be properly secured against unauthorized access.
-Only library staff members should be authorized to access devices used to log on to System Information Systems (i.e., Evergreen and Email services).
+- Devices should be locked or logged out of when not in use or when an Authorized User is not at (or within immediate line of sight of) the workstation. - Devices on which patron PII is stored or accessed should be properly secured against unauthorized access.
+Only Authorized Users may access devices used to log on to System Information Systems (i.e., Evergreen and Email services).